Tentacle Soup | Avatar: The Last Airbender Inspired Recipes

 Instructions

-- In the same skillet, add the sliced peppers, mushrooms, garlic, and ginger.
-Saute for a few minutes until the pepper has softened and the mushrooms are releasing their moisture.
+- In the same skillet, add the sliced peppers, mushrooms, chopped garlic, and ginger.
+Saute for a few minutes until the peppers have softened and the mushrooms are releasing their moisture.

-- Add the fish sauce to the skillet along with the red curry paste and lemon juice.
-Stir well to combine, and simmer until the liquid is reduced by half.
+- Add the fish sauce, red curry paste, and lemon juice to the skillet.
+Stir well to combine and simmer until the liquid is reduced by half.

-- Garnish with basil and cilantro, serve on a cold day and enjoy!
+- Garnish with basil and cilantro, if desired.
+Serve hot on a cold day and enjoy!